Kya Kehna

-Kya Kehna was filmed back in 1997 and was supposed to release in 1998.
-In fact, this film was supposed to be Zinta's debut film and she even began shooting for it, but due to some unknown reasons and delays, it was postponed to 2000.
-Therefore, several of Zinta's films were released before this film, including two of her Telugu films, and especially Dil Se..
-(1998), which ended up becoming her debut film.
 Upon its theatrical release, it was positively reviewed by critics.
-Zinta's performance and Irani's story writing was highlighted.
-The music was composed by Rajesh Roshan.
-Kya Kehna was an unexpected success earning ₹21.8 crore worldwide.
-At the 46th Filmfare Awards, Irani won the Best Story category, with Zinta and Singh receiving nominations for Best Actress and Best Supporting Actor respectively.
+Zinta's performance and Irani's storywriting were highlighted.
+It was an unexpected success earning ₹21.8 crore worldwide.
+At the 46th Filmfare Awards, Irani won in the Best Story category, with Zinta and Singh receiving nominations for Best Actress and Best Supporting Actor, respectively.

 Plot

-Priya Bakshi (Preity Zinta) is the bubbly, free-spirited daughter of Gulshan (Anupam Kher) and Rohini Bakshi (Farida Jalal).
-Priya's parents, brothers, and best friend, Ajay (Chandrachur Singh) love and support her.
+Priya Bakshi is the bubbly, free-spirited daughter of Gulshan and Rohini Bakshi.
+Priya's parents, brothers, and best friend Ajay love and support her.
 Ajay is secretly in love with Priya and wishes to marry her in the future.

-Priya enters her first year of university and quickly catches the eye of wealthy playboy Rahul (Saif Ali Khan), who becomes attracted to her.
-She succumbs to his charm but Ajay and her brother Vicky (Mamik Singh) are unsure about Rahul.
+Priya enters her first year of university and quickly catches the eye of wealthy playboy Rahul, who becomes attracted to her.
+She succumbs to his charm but Ajay and her brother Vicky are unsure about Rahul.
 His reputation and womanizing ways worry them, and they warn her to stay away from him.
 However, Priya believes that Rahul is in love with her, and the two begin a relationship and have sex.
 Priya convinces her parents to meet Rahul, but when they prematurely talk about marriage and the future, he mocks them and leaves Priya.
 Priya is heartbroken but tries to move on with her life.
 She later learns that she is pregnant with Rahul's child.
 Her parents go back to Rahul to talk about marriage once again.
 He acknowledges that he is the father but still does not want to marry Priya.
 Rahul's mother also berates Priya's family, believing that they are looking for financial compensation.
 Priya is faced with a decision, and she chooses to keep the child.
-Her decision prompts her father to willfully banish her from the house due to the shame.
+Her decision prompts her father to willfully banish her from the house due to the shame, much against the rest of her family's will.
 Alone and neglected, Priya is devastated.
-However, her family later finds it hard to live without her and they bring her back, supporting her during her pregnancy.
+The rest of her family tries to bring her back but Gulshan consistently prevents them from doing so.
+However, Gulshan eventually feels the absence of Priya himself, realising how hard it is to live without her and agrees with the rest of the family to bring her back, supporting her during her pregnancy.